-- The operating effectiveness of our internal controls to timely identify and report all our outstanding invoices and potential unrecorded liabilities. - The operating effectiveness of our internal controls to determine certain estimates and the timely review of such estimates. - The operating effectiveness of the Company's internal controls to review and approve certain revenue related manual journal entries, including the review of the completeness and accuracy of information used.
+- 1. The operating effectiveness of our internal controls to timely identify and report all our outstanding invoices and potential unrecorded liabilities. - 2.
+The operating effectiveness of our internal controls to determine certain estimates and the timely review of such estimates. - 3.
+The operating effectiveness of our internal controls to review and approve certain revenue related manual journal entries, including the review of the completeness and accuracy of information used.